scipopt/gcg/doc/resources/install.md

 ### Step 2: Compile via CMake
 <i>(recommended for new users)</i><br/>
+First, make sure that cmake is installed correctly and up-to-date:

+    sudo apt-get install cmake

-Create the build directory and compile the program:
+Then create the build directory and compile the program (you should execute them as root, if possible, to avoid certain errors):

     mkdir build
     cd build